 Julia Del Palacio was born and raised in Mexico City.
 She studied a BA in history, at the same time that she trained as a folk dancer of music from the state of Veracruz.
 Julia moved to New York City in 2005 to pursue a Master’s Degree and then a Doctorate in history from Columbia University.
 Her interest in dance and her specialization in the artistic practices, cultural policies, and musical traditions of Mexico, led her to seek work in arts administration after she graduated from Columbia in 2015.
 Julia now works for Kupferberg Center for the Arts (KCA) in Queens College-City University of New York, as Manager of Strategic Partnerships.
 She reports directly to the Executive Director and is involved in programming, fundraising, and community outreach.
 As part of her portfolio, Julia provides logistical and administrative support to the CUNY Dance Initiative – a residency program that offers subsidized rehearsal and performance spaces on CUNY campuses to NYC-based dance companies.
 Julia is also the co-founder and director of the traditional music and dance project Radio Jarocho, a collective that promotes and preserves the son jarocho tradition from Veracruz, Mexico, on the US east coast.
 Julia lives in Ridgewood, Queens, with her husband and baby girl.

 Choreographer, designer, and engineer: Laurel Lawson is a transdisciplinary artist making work which questions cultural assumptions and vantages.
 Her performing arts career began in music before serendipity brought her to dance, where she found a discipline combining her lifelong loves of athleticism and art.
 Featuring synthesistic mythology and partnering, her work includes both traditional choreography and novel ways of extending and creating art through technology and design.
 Whether beginning in the studio or with code, her art is grounded in and enriched by liminality, the in-between, and arises from her experience as a genderqueer disabled woman and understanding of disability and access as aesthetics and creative forces.
 Laurel began her dance career with Full Radius Dance in 2004 and is part of the disabled artists’ collective Kinetic Light, where in addition to choreographic collaboration and performance in such award-winning works as DESCENT she contributes production design and leads technical innovation, including the Audimance project and the Access ALLways initiative.
-She also choregraphs, teaches, designs, and creates artistic tech implementations in her personal practice at Rose Tree Productions.
+She also choreographs, teaches, designs, and creates artistic tech implementations in her personal practice at Rose Tree Productions.
 Beyond the studio, Laurel is an activist and organizer and skates for the USA Women’s Sled Hockey team.
+[Laurel Lawson headshot with a white background, short blonde hair, red lipstick, and smiling while looking to the side]

 Nelida Tirado, Artistic Director and Teacher of Nelida Tirado Flamenco